 The liver is a football-sized organ in the abdomen responsible for processing nutrients and waste products from the blood.
 Alanine aminotransferase, or ALT, is an enzyme the liver releases in response to damage or disease.
 ALT is measured on routine liver function tests.
+Damage to liver cells will release higher than normal levels of these enzymes into your blood stream, where they are measured.
 Elevated liver enzymes may indicate inflammation in the liver or liver disease, such as nonalcoholic steatohepatitis (NASH), fatty liver or cirrhosis.
-Modifying your food choices may help lower ALT.
+Modifying your food choices may help lower ALT, indicating a well managed and healthy liver.

 A nutrient-rich, plant-based diet is recommended to treat elevated liver enzymes.
 You should include a variety of whole grains, fruits, vegetables and low-fat dairy products in your diet since they are rich in vitamins and antioxidants and low in fat.
 Berries, green leafy vegetables, peas, potatoes, oranges and beans are excellent sources of fiber, which has also been shown to help normalize liver enzymes.
 Balance your meals with smaller amounts of lean meats and plant fats such as olive oil and nuts.